poeticninja/ninja-stack/README.md

 To use it run:
 ```
-$ supervisor -e html,js  server.js
+$ supervisor -w server -e html,js  server.js
 ```
-Now all of your html and js files are being watched and on change the node server gets restarted automatically.
+Now all of your server html and js files are being watched and on change the node server gets restarted automatically.

 ### Folder Structure
 There are two main folders in the stack.
 The "**public**" folder for front-end (client side) code, and "**server**" folder for server side code.